Osteoporosis: What it is and How You Can Fight and Avoid It

 - Heredity.
 If osteoporosis runs in your family, the odds are higher that it may strike you as well

 - Ethnicity.
 It is more common among whites and Asians, though African-Americans and Hispanics may still be at risk

 - Other health conditions.
 Some conditions, such as type 1 diabetes, rheumatoid arthritis, inflammatory bowel disease, and hormonal disorders are also linked to bone loss.

 The Good News?
 There Are Risk Factors You Can Control

-Smoking, an inactive lifestyle, and a diet low in calcium and vitamin D place you at greater risk for osteoporosis.
-Excess alcohol consumption is also linked to bone loss and a risk of fractures.
+Smoking, an inactive lifestyle, and a diet low in calcium and vitamin D place you at higher risk for osteoporosis.
+Excess alcohol consumption is also linked to bone loss and a chance of fractures.

 Corticosteroids, anti-inflammatory drugs used to treat asthma and other conditions, increase your risk of bone loss.
 Eating disorders (anorexia nervosa or bulimia) can also take a toll on bone health.